-Output Current Knob: Potentiometer used to set the output current used during cutting.
+1. OUTPUT CURRENT KNOB: For setting the output current used during cutting.
 Refer to the Technical Specification section for more information about the machine's rated current range.

-Air Purge: The Output Current Knob completely rotated counterclockwise enables the air purge function.
+AIR, GAS PURGE: The Output Current Knob completely rotated counterclockwise enables the air purge function.
 A five minute timeout stops the purge function; this will occur only if the Output Current Knob remains in the purge mode for an extended time.